cb-ci-templates/ci-templates/casc/README.md

 # Onboarding

-You can use this Controller CasC to crate a Controller which has
+You can use this Controller CasC [controller-ci-templates](controller/controller-ci-templates) bundle to crate a Controller which has
-* All thge required plugins installed
+* All the required plugins installed
-* ERequired Crdentials setup
+* All required Credentials setup
 * A pre-configured MultiBranch and GitHub Organisation Job setup, referencing this template repo

 Notes: